-During the financial year, the Company had undertaken:
+In the previous financial year,

 - (i) On 1 March 2024, the High Court approved the resolution for the capital reduction, which entailed reduction of the issued share capital of Company pursuant to Section 116 of the Companies Act 2016.
 The credit of RM430,000,000 arising from capital reduction was used to eliminate the accumulated losses of the Company; and - (ii) On 25 March 2024, the Company completed its share consolidation exercise which involved every four (4) existing ordinary shares in the Company held by shareholders into one (1) consolidated share of the Company.
 Pursuant to the share consolidation, the total number of ordinary shares reduced from 3,262,910,862 units to 815,727,624 units.